eth-infinitism/bundler/packages/sdk/README.md

 ### SimpleAccountAPI

-An implementation of the BaseWalletAPi, for the SimpleWallet sample of account-abstraction.
+An implementation of the BaseWalletAPI, for the SimpleWallet sample of account-abstraction.

 ```typescript
 owner = provider.getSigner()